emiltj/cds-visual-exam/README.md

 </p>

-This project contains the exam portofolio coding related to the Spring 2021 module _Visual Analytics_ as part of the bachelor's tilvalg in [_Cultural Data Science_](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
+This project contains the exam portofolio for the Spring 2021 module _Visual Analytics_ as part of the bachelor's tilvalg in [_Cultural Data Science_](https://bachelor.au.dk/en/supplementary-subject/culturaldatascience/) at Aarhus University.
-This README contains all the necessary information needed to get an overview of the repository, as well the installation steps required for rerunning the assignments.
+This README contains all the necessary information needed to get an overview of the repository, as well the installation steps required for running the scripts in the assignments.

 <!-- GETTING STARTED -->
 ## Getting started